Shylkina/Portfolio/README.md

     * "Higher education in Ukraine 2012-2021,
     * "Tracker 500"*
 - **SQL_Queries**: Examples of SQL queries used in my projects.
-  a.
-Window function
+  2. Window function
-  b. all
+  2. all